Independently reviewed Updated 2026-05-18 Commissions don't affect rankings

 5. Place Your Buy Order

-Go to the trading section, select Ethereum (ETH), enter how much you want to buy, and confirm.
-You'll see the price locked in before you submit.
+Navigate to the ETH/USD or ETH/EUR trading pair, enter how much you want to buy, and confirm.
+You'll own Ethereum immediately.

 Bottom Line